 A treasure, not only on TV

 Very cheerful, she tells us how she recently put on a treasure found during an inventory.
 Opening the closet in a room, the auctioneer saw a silver luster at the top, on a shelf.
-It was a beautiful box Jewelry Chinese of the beginning of 20ème whose owners did not know about it!
+It was a beautiful Chinese jewelry box from the early 20th century whose owners did not know about it!
 The survivor sold to the study of Saint Germain in 7550 laye (including fees) during the sale of 19 last March.

 "Since the show, people come as sellers and leave as buyers"